eisax/eisax/README.md

 ## Hi, I'm Kudah Ndhlovu <img src="" width="28px" height="28px" alt="hi">

-🌟 I'm a passionate Full Stack Software Developer, with expertise in both backend and frontend development.
-I enjoy Machine learning as well as IoT and Artificial Intelligence.
-I have experience working with Cross Platform Mobile Apps, focusing on Flutter and Android as well as iOS.
+🌟 I am a passionate full-stack software developer with expertise in both backend and frontend development.
+I have a keen interest in machine learning, IoT, and artificial intelligence.
+My experience includes working extensively with cross-platform mobile app development, specializing in Flutter, Android, and iOS platforms.

-❄️ I have a solid understanding of [Specific Skills or Principles], which allows me to [How your skills benefit your work].
-I believe in [Your Beliefs in Work or Professionalism], aiming to [Your Professional Goals or Standards].
+❄️ I possess a strong grasp of cross-platform mobile app development, enabling me to create exceptional applications.
+I uphold professionalism as a core value, striving to achieve high standards in every aspect of my work.

 :mailbox: Reach me out!